-You can attest to Meaningful Use for the Medicare program on the CMS website after your reporting period has ended and you have achieved all the criteria.
+You can attest to Meaningful Use for the Medicaid program with your state Medicaid agency after your reporting period has ended and you have achieved all the criteria.

 CMS Attestation Guide >>

-Medicaid: Medicaid providers should check with their state Medicaid agency for deadline information, but should have attested by March 13, 2017.
+Medicaid providers should check with their state Medicaid agency for deadline information.

 Important Attestation Preparation Information